Doula Services

 *Important Note: A postpartum doula's role is non-medical and does not include any medical advice, suggested diagnoses, or administration of medication.*

-If you have any questions about the scope of care or specifics for any of the care types, feel free to reach out to me via the questions or contact pages.
+If you have any questions about the scope of care or specifics for any of the care types, feel free to reach out to us via the questions or contact pages.